-Ian Mwesiga’s (b.
-1988, living and working in Kampala, Uganda) paintings reflect a perpetual obsession with defying perspectives by either replicating or creating his own ratio/composition while preserving a level of lyricism and literacy.
-The influences are noteworthy, they allude to classical paintings as well as contemporary practices.
-Mwesiga's practice is built around inert topography: the psychological world of his figures, and their placement within the architecture.
+Ian Mwesiga (b.
+1988; Kampala, Uganda) drafts paintings which reflect a perpetual ardor, defying perspectives by either replicating or forming his own proportion and composition while preserving an endless level of lyricism and literacy.
+Noteworthy influences allude to classical painting as well as contemporary practice.
+Mwesiga's practice is built around inset topography: the psychological world of his figures, and their placement within their imaginary cosmos.

-Ian Mwesiga graduated with a BA in Industrial Fine Art & Design from Makerere University, Uganda in 2014.
-He has participated in residencies and including Asiko Art School in 2015 facilitated by Bisi Silva and CCA Lagos.
-Mwesiga has exhibited his works in both local and international exhibitions.
+Mwesiga graduated with a BA in Industrial Fine Art & Design from Makerere University, Uganda in 2014.
+He has participated in residencies including Asiko Art School in 2015 facilitated by Bisi Silva and CCA Lagos (Nigeria).